Bornyl diphosphate synthase: Enzyme Structure

-Bornyl diphosphate synthase is a homodimeric isomerase, with each of the two monomers containing two α-helical domains.
+The crystal structure of bornyl diphosphate synthase was the first structure of a monoterpene cyclase and was reported by the research group of David W. Christianson at the University of Pennsylvania.
+BPPS is a homodimeric isomerase, with each of the two monomers containing two α-helical domains.
 In the case of BPPS, the C-terminal domain directly catalyzes the cyclization of geranyl diphosphate, as seen in the above reaction mechanism, while the N-terminal domain acts as a scaffolding to the active site of the C-terminal during the reaction.
 The N-terminal domain forms similar α-barrels to that of other terpene cyclases such as epiaristolochene synthase and farnesyltransferase.
 In ligand complexes, such as with GPP, bornyl diphosphate synthase stabilizes the complex through multiple hydrogen bond interactions, specifically with aspartate-rich motifs.
 Additionally, arginines in the N terminus may play a stabilizing role in the initial isomerization step of the reaction cascade discussed in the section above.
 The C-terminal domain, on the other hand, contains 12 α-helices, which define the hydrophobic active site where the cyclization occurs.
 Critical amino acid segments found in the C-terminal domain are also what allow the required magnesium metal ions to bind and allow the first pyrophosphate release.
 Specifically, this is accomplished by an aspartate-rich domain DDIYD beginning at D351, in with the boldface represents the residues directly interacting with the magnesium ion, elucidated on the adjacent image.